 The measurement accuracy of the GPS receivers and the orbital altitude of CHAMP between 300 to 500 km enables a spatial resolution of the gravity field of approximately 500 km.
-The expected accuracy of the corresponding spectral range is by a factor ten higher than realized in the present gravity field models.
-That means that the geoid can be determined with an accuracy of one centimeter for wavelengths down to 1000 km.
+The expected accuracy of the corresponding spectral range is by a factor of ten higher than realized in the present gravity field models.
+That means that the geoid can be determined with an accuracy of one centimetre for wavelengths down to 1000 km.

 STAR (Space Three-axis Accelerometer for Research Mission)

 STAR is an accelerometer system provided by CNES and developed by ONERA (Office National d'Etudes et de Recherches Aerospatials), France.
 The objective is to measure all non-gravitational accelerations of the satellite (drag, solar and Earth radiation pressure) in order to determine the Earth's gravity field from purely gravitational orbit perturbations (orbit from BlackJack).
 The accelerometer measurement principle is based on the electrostatic suspension of a proof mass in a cage.
 The instantaneous position of the proof mass is measured by three capacitive sensors which permit a determination of the acceleration vector.
 The instrument has a dynamic range of ±10-4 ms-2, a resolution of better than ±3 x 10-9 ms-2, and a frequency range of 10-1 to 10-4 Hz.
 The STAR instrument is positioned at the centre of gravity of CHAMP to minimize the influence of measurement disturbances due to rotational accelerations and gravity gradients.
 STAR is also connected to a star sensor (ASC of DTU, Denmark) with two heads to provide the accelerometer's axes orientation.
 The accelerometer proof-mass is positioned at the centre of gravity of CHAMP.
 17) 18)